replicatedhq/docs/docs/packaging-an-application/docker-swarm.md

 External private images are not supported currently.
 Replicated hosts a [private registry](/getting-started/replicated-private-registry) that you can use to ship private images.
 Replicated also supports public (unauthenticated) images in any registry.

 ### Airgapped Installations
-Airgapped installations work as expected when running in swarm mode.
+{{< version version="2.8.0" >}} Airgapped installations work as expected when running in swarm mode.
 All images included in your swarm application must be specified a new `images` section of your YAML in ordered to be included in the airgap bundle your customer will download.
 See below for an example.

 ```yml
 images: